sumberg/kex_japan_2018/report/report.md

 **Performance in speed:** We need to know if the wrapping method was significantly slower than the component(s) being wrapped.
 Since the wrapping would allow the component to be used only at crucial times, and allow a larger portion of programs to be run on a more modern machine, we were mainly focusing on short and simple programs that would for instance utilize memory mapped functionality of the legacy hardware.

 **Consistency in usage:** It is important that the method does not introduce any quirks that would have to be considered when implementing it as a wrapper.
-If certain programs or sequences of instructions behave differently when run via the wrapper compared to when run natively, the method would introduce to much friction to be viable as a wrapper.
+If certain programs or sequences of instructions behave differently when run via the wrapper compared to when run natively, the method would introduce too much friction to be viable as a wrapper.
 We decided to test this by grouping instructions by addressing mode into categories of instructions with similar properties, and to test groups of instructions both isolated and mixed together.

 **Correctness:** Naturally, the wrapping method should not introduce or be responsible for any erroneous results during usage.
 We decided to use a digital logic analyzer in order to monitor the behavior of the system during the test programs.